 Basically, the Balloonstyle requires the input of a separate command, which doesn’t appear as a default in a standard .kml file created by tools (like Google MyMaps).
 The code can look as below:

 I used this simple code in order to customize the .kml balloon about the World’s highest arc dam (Pic.
 30, 31).

-For more wide purposes the BalloonStyle can be used likewise “Description”, which will make our .kml presence a bit better (Pic.
+For more wide purposes the BalloonStyle can be used likewise a “Description”, which will make our .kml presence a bit better (Pic.
 32-34).
-We gained another frame with different colour, our Balloon layout, standard for all places included in this .kml file.
-Moreover, the “Description” field remains almost empty, which at same point can be important, about which more underneath.
+We gained another frame with different colours, our Balloon layout, and standard for all places included in this .kml file.
+Moreover, the “Description” field remains almost empty, which at the same point can be important, about which more underneath.